Using RTDs

 How do RTDs work?

-All metals increase in resistance with temperature, so their resistance change can be used to measure temperature.
-The resistance of metals is almost directly proportional to absolute temperature, although many metals have physical processes that may distort that proportionality a little.
+As mentioned above, the electrical resistance of metals is almost directly proportional to absolute temperature, but many metals have physical processes that may distort that proportionality a little.
 For different temperature ranges different metals are sometimes used, including copper, nickel and platinum.
 The best is platinum because it has a very high melting point and it doesn't readily corrode.
 Its resistance is quite linear with temperature; in fact, it is almost perfectly proportional to absolute temperature.

 RTDs are most often manufactured to have a resistance of 100Ω at 0°C, but varieties are available with baseline resistances of 200Ω, 1KΩ, 2KΩ, 4KΩ, 10KΩ, and other values.

-For more information
+For more information about RTDs

 You can find lots more information on RTDs, including accuracy tables and resistance vs temperature tables, at,